-

 As currently implemented, caching mainly speeds up interactions for users who are setting the date range back to a date range they have selected before, after selecting a different date range.
 From this perspective, yeah, I can totally see how having the caching, which necessitates a "Refresh Data" button, would be worse.
 Another middle ground option is: keep the cache behavior but change it to a "session" cache, i.e. the browser's refresh button will clear the cache for a user.
 This means that in an individual session with the app, navigating around might be faster, but we wouldn't need the "Refresh Data" button, because the cache would be dropped when a new Shiny session begins, which happens upon browser refresh.
 I think this is probably the best quick win for caching-related stuff, and is really simple to implement. |

-This PR makes two small changes:
+This PR makes some small changes: